Traumatism/ToastCord/README.md

 This only support UNIX based systems.
 If you are a Windows user you can still use Windows Subsystem for Linux (WSL) to run this.

 - Clone the repo with `git clone https://github.com/traumatism/ToastCord`
-- Install the requirements with `pip3 install -r requirements.txt`
+- Install the requirements with `python3 -m pip install -r requirements.txt`
 - Run ToastCord with `python3 -m toastcord --token "YOUR_TOKEN_HERE"`

 Needing help or having issues ?
 Message me on Discord: `toast#3108` !